Calligre/lambda-functions/README.md

 # Lambda Functions
-Calligra API for social content.
+Calligre API for social content.

 ## Notes
 Terraform all the things: